ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 ## Adjustable IOPS concepts
 {: #fs-adj-iops-concepts}

-You can adjust IOPS for your file shares to tailor performance to meet your requirements.
+You can adjust IOPS for your zonal file shares to tailor performance to meet your requirements.

 For example, you might find that an application scaled such that a lower-tier storage profile is now a performance bottleneck.
 You can change the performance characteristics of the existing file share by increasing IOPS by selecting a higher IOPS tier (for example, 3 IOPS/GB tier to 5 IOPS/GB tier).